Buffoni/Buffoni.github.io/_pages/cv.md

 - Awarded a microgrant from [UnitaryFund](https://unitary.fund/) for the open-source simulator [SQWalk](https://github.com/Buffoni/SQWalk) (2021).
 - Won a special prize in the international Machine Learning competition [Science4Cast](https://www.iarai.ac.at/science4cast/) (2021).
 - Awarded a grant from the [Blanceflor Foundation](https://blanceflor.se/) for a research project abroad (2022).
-- Co-PI of an exploratory project on Quantum Network Medicine granted by [FCT](https://www.fct.pt/) (2022).

 ## CONFERENCES & SCHOOLS